rgudkoff/Rodnix/README.md

 # RodNIX

-RodNIX is an experimental operating system kernel project targeting **x86_64** architecture.
+RodNIX is an experimental operating system kernel project targeting **x86_64** architecture today, with placeholders for other 64‑bit ISAs.
-The project focuses on clarity, security-oriented design, and gradual evolution toward a modern, modular OS architecture.
+The project focuses on clarity, security-oriented design, and gradual evolution toward a modern, modular OS architecture (drivers and services layered over a simple hardware fabric).

 RodNIX is developed primarily as a learning and research platform, but with engineering discipline and long-term extensibility in mind.